Leonavshalom/cloud_billing/README.md

-# Billing Provider Data Script
+# Billing Cloud Provider Data Script
 A script that retrieves billing data from various cloud providers and indexes it in Elasticsearch.

 ## Requirements